LOENS2/pterodactyl_exporter/README.md

  ```

  - To get the Grafana dashboard, import id `16575`.
-Alternatively download the JSON file from the releases (coming soon).
+Alternatively download the JSON file from the releases.

  #### To show and hide servers from being monitored, just remove the read permission of the service account on that Server